james-gould/PersonalBlog/all_collections/_posts/2022-02-04-fast-deployment.md

 # Let's break it down

-Let's just into the nitty-gritty of what this build config is doing, and why.
+Let's jump into the nitty-gritty of what this build config is doing, and why.

 ```
 schedules: